jimmo/ncss-embedded/chapters/5-grove-pwm-servos.md

 ![Grove magnet](images/grove-magnet.jpg)

 #### Loudness and sound sensor
 The loudness and sound sensors are very similar, in that they both contain microphones, and both detect loudness (as opposed to being true microphones), have an analogue output and recognize the presence of sound.
-However, while the grove sound sensor has a fixed gain, the loudness sensor has an adjustable gain.
+However, while the Grove sound sensor has a fixed gain, the loudness sensor has an adjustable gain.
 In addition to this, the filtering on the loudness sensor has a lower cutoff, so it will respond to changes in loudness slower.

 ![Grove loudness](images/grove-loudness.jpg)